nicklockwood/iRate/README.md

     @property (nonatomic, copy) NSString *applicationBundleID;

-This is the application bundle ID, used to retrieve the `appStoreID` and `appStoreGenre` from iTunes.
+This is the application bundle ID, used to retrieve the `appStoreID` and `appStoreGenreID` from iTunes.
 This is set automatically from the app's info.plist, so you shouldn't need to change it except for testing purposes.

     @property (nonatomic, assign) float daysUntilPrompt;